cloudroboticshub/cloudroboticshub.github.io/src/pages/meetings/index.md

 - <a href="https://drive.google.com/drive/folders/1TkuaU2_9_QdL-u0pftaIGQu6ecTN5Ci1">Google Drive folder</a>, where we keep all of our public documents.
 - <a href="https://calendar.google.com/calendar/u/0/embed?src=c_3fc5c4d6ece9d80d49f136c1dcd54d7f44e1acefdbe87228c92ff268e85e2ea0@group.calendar.google.com&ctz=America/Los_Angeles">Open Robotics Community Calendar</a>, where you can sign up to receive calendar reminders of our meetings.

-## Upcoming Meeting: 2024-11-18
+## Upcoming Meeting: 2024-12-02 | Testing Eclipse Zenoh

-The group plans to meet on Monday 18th November 2024 to discuss the latest robotics news and how well the group is progressing towards its goals.
+The group plans to meet on Monday 2nd December 2024 to set up [Eclipse Zenoh](https://github.com/eclipse-zenoh/zenoh) from scratch.
+They hope to gather feedback that can be given to Zenoh's creators.
 Anyone is welcome to join!

+## 2024-11-18

+The group caught up on the latest robotics news and discussed GenAI in robotics and the start-ups using them.
+The group then agreed to focus on Eclipse Zenoh for its next meeting.

+If you would like to watch the meeting, you can see the recording below.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/EIMiKcafRy8?si=vD7uDhfZsLsB6bLw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## 2024-11-04 Guest Talk: Eclipse Zenoh and its offering for Cloud Connectivity (Julien Enoch)